 CD interest is credited on a monthly basis and can be withdrawn at any time throughout the term.
 Automatic monthly transfers to a linked external account or to another Bread Financial account can be done by setting up a recurring transfer.

-Bread Financial does not allow partial withdrawals, only early closures that are subject to the following Early Withdrawal Penalty:
+Bread Financial does not allow partial withdrawals; only early closures are allowed and are subject to the following Early Withdrawal Penalty:

 For terms shorter than 1 year, the penalty is 90 days simple interest.